S4eed3sm/git-proto-gen/README.md

 # git-proto-gen

-**GitProtoGen** is a CLI tool that wraps the [Buf](https://buf.build) code generator, making it easy to generate client code from `.proto` files—both locally and from remote Git repositories (public or private).
+**git-proto-gen** is a CLI tool that wraps the [Buf](https://buf.build) code generator, making it easy to generate client code from `.proto` files—both locally and from remote Git repositories (public or private).

 ---